 Dribbling Tutorial Guide

-Dribbling and skill moves are a vital part of being a world beater on FIFA.
-Don't get it twisted though: constantly spamming skills just to show off is not productive and hardly ever gets you anywhere.
+Dribbling and skill moves are a vital part of being a world-beater in FIFA.
+Don't get it twisted though: constantly spamming skills just to show off is not productive, and hardly ever gets you anywhere.
 Instead, work on skill moves that you can easily replicate and use them in specific situations where they'll be much more helpful.

 Instead of sprinting everywhere, control your dribbling to keep the ball for longer.

 Always try to be unpredictable.
 Predictability will be your greatest enemy, so do the unexpected, even if it doesn't work all the time.
 Even when it goes wrong, it will open opportunities later on in the game.
 This is key.
-If you constantly do the same thing, you opponent will catch on.
-Instead of constantly cutting inside when you're on the wing, try going outside instead.
+If you constantly do the same thing, your opponent will catch on.
+Instead of cutting inside when you're on the wing for the third time, try going outside instead.

-Whether you're playing Head-to-Head mode or Ultimate team, one of the main advantages you can have comes from choosing a squad that suits your playing style.
+Whether you're playing Head-to-Head or Ultimate Team, one of the main advantages you can have comes from choosing a squad that suits your playing style.
 If you naturally play down the wings, there is no point choosing a team with a 5'6 striker.
-Similarly, if you enjoy playing a passing game, don't choose a team that isn't good at passing, these are common sense rules but they should not be ignored.
+Similarly, if you enjoy playing a passing game, don't choose a team that isn't good at passing, these are common-sense rules but they should not be ignored.

 - Go for a balance between speed and strength.
-Remaining versatile keeps your opponent guessing, whereas using just one tactic will allow your opponents to read your play.
+Being versatile keeps your opponent guessing, whereas using just one tactic allows your opponents to read your play.
 If you have both strength and speed in your arsenal, your opponent won't know what you'll use.
 This unknown factor will benefit you massively.

 - Use a formation that will benefit you.
-If you have to play with 5 at the back, then do so and ignore what other people say, especially in messages.
+If you have to play with five at the back, then do so and ignore what other people say, especially in messages.
 They are just hurt that you beat them.
-Similarly, if you struggle with scoring goals, put three strikers upfront instead of two to maximise your goalscoring ability.
+Similarly, if you struggle with scoring goals, put three strikers up front instead of two to maximise your goalscoring ability.

 Overall, just practice playing the game and you will naturally get better.
 Defeat is a natural part of anything which will only serve to improve your game.
 After all, how can you improve if you never lose?

-I hope this helped somewhat, and if you want anything added, or my tips on another section of FIFA, please leave a comment below.
+I hope this helped somewhat.
+If you want anything added—like some more tips for another section of FIFA, please leave a comment below.